 If someone who is pregnant wants to see a pregnancy through and give the baby up for adoption, fine.
-But there is forcing or in any way coercing someone to see a pregnancy through when they don’t want to is completely immoral and potentially damaging.
+But forcing or in any way coercing someone to see a pregnancy through when they don’t want to is completely immoral and potentially damaging.

 Whilst pregnancy is generally safe, there can be a number of complications that come along with it, including (but certainly not limited to): hyperemesis gravidarum, preeclampsia, gestational diabetes, edema, placenta previa, oligohydramnios, premature labour and birth, hemorrhoids, hemorrhage, and so on.
 (Not sure what some of those terms mean?
 Google ’em.)
 Not to even mention the mental and emotional impacts of being an incubator for a fetus you do not want to be carrying.

 Never mind that child birth is no walk in the park.